Course Catalog: Management

 Studies the impact that individuals, groups and organizational structure and processes have on behavior within organizations.
 Examines the foundations of individual and small-group behavior and how this behavior affects organizational processes and performance.
 Utilizes case studies, role playing and experiential exercises.
 Requires extensive student participation.

 Focuses on the development of company policy and strategy, examines the impact of a company's internal and external environment on strategic decisions and assigns case practice in analyzing and formulating business policy and strategy.
 Lower-division requirements must be satisfied.
-To be taken in the last 12 units of the BBA degree and Bridge programs.
+To be taken in the last 12 units of the BSB degree.
 Prerequisites: FI 100, MGT 140 and MKT 100.

 Effective Fall 2016: Focuses on the integration of learning across the business disciplines and general education program.
 Using skills, knowledge and abilities in the areas of critical thinking, communication, ethics and organizational behavior, this class will require the application of business theory and practice to real-world examples to demonstrate mastery of the program's learning objectives.
 This course is to be taken in the last term of the bachelor of arts in management program.
 Prerequisites: MGT 100, MGT 140, MGT 141 and MGT 173.